netgrif/petriflow.js/README.md

 processes into their applications.
 The library is updated together with the Petriflow specification to ensure up-to-date compatibility.
 The library also contains functions to parse Petriflow source code from XML files to Javascript objects and to export Javascript Objects to Petriflow source code.

-Full specification of Petriflow low-code language can be found in [Petriflow repository](https://github.com/netgrif/petriflow.js)
+Full specification of Petriflow low-code language can be found at [Petriflow.com](https://petriflow.com)

 ## Install
 First, make sure you have installed the latest version of Node.js and npm with it (You may need to restart your computer after this step).